eleemosynator/writeups/mb_crackme_2/readme.md

   0x10	DWORD		var_14C = 0
   0x14	DWORD		var_148 = 0x0F
 ```
- 2. Post intialization, method `sub_10004630` is called with an ASCIIZ string as first parameter (the window text) and the length of the string as second.
+ 2. Post intialization, method `sub_10004630` is called with an ASCII string as first parameter (the window text) and the length of the string as second.
  3. When the object is used between `0x10005874` and `0x10005887`, it's either used as a byte array starting at `var_15C` or
     as a pointer storing in `var_15C` depending whether field `var_148` has a value greater or equal to 16.